MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 In this step you will create the obstacles from the *Obstacle.ccb* and add them to the game.

-Open Xcode and add the following properties to *MainScene.swift* just below the most recently added *sinceTouch* property:
+Open Xcode and add the following properties to *MainScene.swift* right next to the other properties:

     var obstacles : [CCNode] = []
     let firstObstaclePosition : CGFloat = 280